A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-Despite their existence, ontologies are seldomly used in event prediction.
+Despite their existence, ontologies are rarely used in EP.
 With the help of ontologies, the method can establish a concept of causality and meaning.
-Moreover, event prediction methods rarely exploit that events are related by a semantic generalization relationship.
+Moreover, EP methods rarely exploit that events are related by a semantic generalization relationship.
 However, other semantic relationships between events are exploited by recent methods, e.g. the disease co-occurrence \cite{lu_context-aware_2022} or compatible related treatment outcomes relationships \cite{gao_clinical_2022}.

 \textbf{Probabilistic Quality.} \cite{wang_csan_2020} predict crime frequencies in the spatio-temporal domain by combining variational autoencoders and sequence generative neural networks.
 Hence, a predicted crime frequency is $\hat{y}_{i,j,k}^{(t)}$ for the geographical grid indexes $i, j$, crime type $k$ in the time slot $t$.
 To evaluate these probabilistic predictions, \cite{wang_csan_2020} first normalize the true and predicted crime frequencies: